Infineon digs deep to buy Cypress in US$10 billion deal

 Infineon's products are used in cars, smartphones and wind turbines.
 With little overlap between the two companies, the combined business would be the world's No.8 chipmaker.

-Infineon said Cypress - which specialises in microcontrollers, software and connectivity - would enable it to offer advanced solutions in electric drives, battery-powered devices and power supplies.
+Infineon said Cypress - which specializes in microcontrollers, software and connectivity - would enable it to offer advanced solutions in electric drives, battery-powered devices and power supplies.

 The acquisition follows a quiet few years in semiconductor M&A, which peaked at US$107 billion in 2015 before as deals were derailed, such as Qualcomm's US$39 billion proposed purchase of NXP.